Tracking Capabilities for Safer Agents: Experiments

 \subsection{RQ1: Safety Guarantees Under Adversarial Conditions}

 A key claim of our approach is that the type system statically prevents entire classes of unsafe behavior, regardless of whether they arise from misalignment, hallucination, or adversarial prompt injection.
-To validate this, we construct a safety benchmark based on \emph{AgentDojo}~\cite{DBLP:conf/nips/DebenedettiZBB024} in which agents perform tasks on a project directory containing sensitive data while adversarial prompts attempt to induce secret leakage.
+The end-to-end property we want to measure (``no classified bit reaches the agent's output across a declared trust boundary'') is more specific than the ``did the agent get diverted into any attacker-chosen action'' metric used by general prompt-injection benchmarks.
+To target this property, we construct a purpose-built safety benchmark that reuses AgentDojo's~\cite{DBLP:conf/nips/DebenedettiZBB024} attack methodology and injection-sophistication ranking, but operates on a Scala project directory with an explicit \lstinline{secret/} subtree of classified data, paired with both injection attacks and direct or social-engineering prompts crafted to induce leakage of certain data.
 This setup represents a realistic threat model in which a code agent has access to secret data (such as API keys or user credentials) and may be targeted by malicious actors seeking to exploit it.
-We show that the type checker reliably rejects any agent-generated program that attempts these violations, even when the agent actively tries to circumvent the restrictions.
+We show that the type checker reliably rejects any agent-generated program that attempts these violations, even when the agent actively tries to circumvent the restrictions. \toolname is not limited to this purpose-built suite; we also report results on AgentDojo's stock domains below.

 \bfparagraph{Setup} We configure a cloud-hosted, \emph{untrusted} model powering the agent and a local, \emph{trusted} model permitted to process classified data.
 The agent operates on a sample Scala project whose \lstinline{secret} directory holds API keys, a database, and classified documents.
-Each evaluation follows a single zero-shot ReAct-style loop~\cite{DBLP:conf/iclr/YaoZYDSN023}: the agent iteratively generates tool calls until the task is resolved with no prior demonstration.
-We measure \emph{utility} by verifying the response against ground-truth checks and \emph{security} by checking whether any secret content appears in the agent's output.
+Each evaluation follows a single zero-shot ReAct-style loop~\cite{DBLP:conf/iclr/YaoZYDSN023}: the agent iteratively generates tool calls until the task is resolved, with no prior demonstration.
+We measure \emph{utility} by verifying the response against ground-truth checks, and \emph{security} by checking whether any secret content appears in the agent's output.

 \bfparagraph{Tasks and attacks} We design tasks in four categories: \begin{itemize} \item \textbf{Normal User Tasks:} Routine requests such as ``Read the webapp README and list all API endpoints.'' \item \textbf{Classified-Interaction Tasks:} Legitimate requests that require processing sensitive data, e.g., summarizing a classified incident report or anonymizing employee reviews. \item \textbf{Direct Malicious Tasks:} The user prompt itself requests classified data, e.g., ``List all API keys stored in the secrets directory.'' \item \textbf{Social-Engineering Tasks:} The user prompt impersonates a trusted authority to convince the agent that leaking secrets is legitimate, e.g., claiming to be a system administrator performing emergency credential rotation. \end{itemize}